igormusardo/BriteCode/contact.md

 }
 ```

 Whew.
-That is a big response, but hopefully it is pretty straight forward.
+That's a big response, but hopefully it is pretty straight forward.

 Errors & Error Codes
 --------------------